 “Julian of Norwich” by Brother Robert Lentz, OFM, TrinityStores.com

 Julian of Norwich is a medieval English mystic who celebrated “Mother Jesus.”
-It’s not known if Julian herself was queer, but her ideas were.
+It’s not known if Julian herself was queer, but some of her ideas were.
 Julian is often listed with LGBT saints because of her genderbending visions of Jesus and God.
-Her feast day (May 8) always falls near Mother’s Day (May 12, 2013).
+Her feast day (May 8) always falls near Mother’s Day (May 11, 2014).

 Her discussions of Jesus as a mother sound radical even now, more than 600 years later.
-In today’s understanding, Julian’s Jesus seems to be transgender!
+In today’s understanding, Julian’s Jesus can seem to be transgender!
 Her omnigendered vision of the Trinity fits with contemporary feminist and queer theology.

 For a new version of this article, click this link to Qspirit.net:

 Mother’s Day is also a great time to honor mothers whose love for their gay children helped launch LGBT organizations, including: Jeanne Manford and Adele Starr, founders of Parents, Families, and Friends of Lesbians and Gays (PFLAG); and Edith “Mom” Perry of Metropolitan Community Churches (MCC).